A Nonstationary Ruelle-Perron-Frobenius Theorem: Deducing cone conditions

 \begin{lemma} For every $Q>0$ and $n\in \ZZ$, the set $\Lambda_n(Q) - \Lambda_n(Q)$ contains all $\Hexp$-H\"older functions on $X_n$.
 In particular, this set is dense in $C(X_n)$. \end{lemma}

 We prove Lemma \ref{lem:get-C3} via a general fact about H\"older continuous functions.
-Recall that given a compact metric space $X$ and a $\Hexp$-H\"older continuous function $f\colon X\to \RR$, the H\"older seminorm is defined by
+Recall that given a compact metric space $X$, a function $f\colon X\to \RR$ is $\Hexp$-H\"older continuous function if its H\"older seminorm is finite; i.e.

-\begin{lemma} Given a compact metric space $X$ and a $\Hexp$-H\"older continuous function $f\colon X\to \RR$, for every $c>-\inf f$ we have
+\begin{lemma} Given a compact metric space $X$ and a $\Hexp$-H\"older continuous function $f\colon X\to \RR$, for every $c>-\inf f$, we have

 \end{lemma} \begin{proof} First observe that given any $s > r \geq a > 0$, we have

 Writing $f_c := f+c$, we see that $f_c(x) \geq c + \inf f > 0$ for every $x\in X$.
 Given any $x,y\in X$ with $x\neq y$, we can use \eqref{eqn:logrs} with $a = c + \inf f$ to conclude that